chapinhall/FSSDC/create_spells/README.md

 In SAS, where data is always processed sequentially, the script relies on repeatedly sorting the data and retaining key fields.

+1. The raw data is point-in-time, sorted by case ID and chronologically by the sequence field update ID (note that the fixupdt macro is called to work on a dataset-specific issue in update IDs).
+Every case/time combination from when the case first originates is represented, with an indicator that is 1 for active benefit receipt and 0 for months of non-receipt.

+2. Two fields are created with a retain statement: one indicating spell start and one indicating whether benefits were received in the prior month.
+For each new case ID, these are reset to match the current line of data.
+Otherwise, if the previous row had the same benefit status, the start date is unchanged.
+If benefit status changes between months, the strat date changes and a new spell starts.

+3. After the retain processing, only the last observation with any given start date is kept, so that there is only one line per spell.

+4. This initial spell data is sorted in reverse chronological order, with the new (chronologically) start date for each row retained for reference.
+This facilitates the creation of a spell end date.

+5. Spells of benefit non-receipt are filtered out.

+Subsequent code repeats similar operations at the individual or case/individual levels, and with logic ignoring one month gaps.

 Spell Creation in R
 -------------------